Afro-Palestinians: Modern times

 A 2018 story on Mohammad Obaid, a Dabke performer displaced from his ancestral home in Beersheba, described the racism he experienced in Gazan Palestinian communities, saying that he had to be "the best dancer" and work twice as hard to join his dabke team.
 Obaid noted increasing discrimination from police.
 At the time, there were an estimated 11,000 Afro-Palestinians living in Gaza City's Al Jalla’a district, in a neighborhood called “Al Abeed,” a reference to the history of slavery.

 According to Jiddah, any racism by Palestinian Arabs could be blamed on ignorance, claiming that he had experienced similar prejudice from Israelis.
 "We Afro-Palestinians are dually oppressed, as Palestinians and because of our color the Israelis call us 'kushis.'"
 According to Mahmoud, Israeli police are the main perpetrators of racism against the community.
 In 2022, Mohammed Firawi was released from prison after five years for allegedly throwing stones at Israeli police.
 The community celebrated his return to the African Quarter, which was cited as cause for his subsequent re-arrest and week-long expulsion from Jerusalem.

 Afro-Palestinians also experience bureaucratic obstacles in travel and identification cards.
 Qous (also spelled Qaws) is not an Israeli citizen, cannot apply for a Chadian passport without surrendering Jerusalem residency, and is also ineligible for French or Jordanian papers.
 In addition, checkpoints have increased around Bab al-Majlis and effectively seal off the neighborhood.
 As a result, the community experiences greater harassment from security and has also experienced significant economic loss without tourist traffic.

+There are also Palestinian Bedouin populations who descend from Sub-Saharan Africans. such as in the West Bank city of Jericho.

+Sub-groups

+Tukarina Palestinians

+In the early 16th century, the buildings previously housing the defeated Mamluks were handed over by the Ottomans to the Tukarinas.
+Tukarinas were subdivided into the Tukarinas and Tukaris, the latter who were largely Christians or Muslims from Darfur, and the former, Muslim Hausas.
+The Tukarina and Takari Palestinians held two wards, namely the Alaal-Din ward and the Mansuri ward for administrative purposes in the vicinity of Jerusalem within the Ottoman empire.
+The officials for these African denizens were referred to as mukhtar, locally meaning chief; the last known of these was Alhaji Jadeh in the 1990s.